Competition in the age of Amazon.

 Product reviews can also be a source of social trust for customers and getting feedback from consumers who have already bought from your store adds to the positive experience; this means more customers will convert if real and honest reviews are present on product pages.

 Getting your desktop and mobile site ready is actually a pretty basic step towards optimising your online conversion process.
 A good UX can dramatically improve consumers’ abilities to convert.
 However, a good design alone won’t encourage them to convert.First off you need a good value proposition.
 What do they get by purchasing your product?
 Why should they choose you over a competitor?Then you of course need to convey that proposition through copy and design.
 You need to help potential customers find products that are perfect for them.
 You need a good UX and few barriers to conversion if you want more people to make that final purchase decision.
 And not just make that decision but actually follow through by clicking ‘buy.’
+If you're interested in reading what the experts say about this stuff, check out this resource list on the most recommended business books.

 Delivery as CX